 I know my artistic limits, so chose some small and simple pieces from the “biscuit menu” provided, and decided upon some “nature” themed sponges, but surprised myself by free-handing most of my designs in the end!
 You pay for the pieces you want to paint, as well as an additional £5 for glazing/firing and P&P.

-It’ll be so interesting to see what they look like when they turn up in the post, and I’ll make sure to share on Instagram!
+It’ll be so interesting to see what they look like when they turn up in the post!
 My bird-brain didn’t really think too much about the colours and how my go-to choice of white, might not show up on a background of off-white!
 Major fail, haha!
 Oh well, we can live with “green grass”.

 Jules’ colourful mug design of “Space Dinosaurs” for her little boy will be far more vibrant, and I am more excited about seeing the final result of this than my own.